mayaanne/foundations/week-2/js-learn-basics-course.md

 ## Summary
 JavaScript is known as the "language of the web."
 It is a powerful object-oriented language that is light-weight and can communicate with the browser.
 We've curated a selection of online resources to induct you into the world of JavaScript.

-The resources are geared to span all learner types.
-Firstly you'll begin with Visual and Audial tutorials, followed by FreeCodeCamp's practical challenges and thirdly some optional reading resources.
+The resources are geared to span all learner types - beginning with Visual and Audial tutorials, followed by practical challenges to solve and optional reading resources.

 ## Exploration and Challenges